numberisnan/CSC316_final_project/README.md

     - Exercise
     - Depression
     - Anxiety
 - ***Improvements based on TA feedback:** added a scrolling feature which spreads out the stick figures after they are sorted based on metric to easily hover over each without overlapping.
-Made the head sizes larger and implemented the colour depending on stress severity*
+Made the head sizes larger and implemented the colour depending on stress severity.
+Also added left and right columns if the stick figures overflow*
 - **Insight:** humanizes data — students are no longer points, but individuals with multidimensional traits.
+The radar maps show an individual's well being level with the groupings helping the user understand how their peers are faring.

 ---